kuiper2000/Applied_Math/_sources/ODE/Laplace.md

 F(s) = \frac{1}{s-a}
 ```

 One should notice that $(a-s)<0$ is the necessary criteria for the existence of Laplace Transform of a function.
-That also means, if any function which as a growth rate $a$ greater than $s$, then there is no Laplace Transform of that given function.
+That also means, if any function which has a growth rate $a$ greater than $s$, then there is no Laplace Transform of that given function.
 A very famous example is the function $e^{t^2}$, which doesn't have a Laplace Transform.

 :::